Selfies and sunsets be gone: The latest Instagram trend is PowerPoint-style presentations

 Hey new + old friends 👋🏽 just shy of 10,000 of you started following me recently!
 Hello and thank you for wanting to learn + grow with me ❤️ Since I have your attention — I figured I’d share some things that non-Black folks should really stop saying to us.
 What seems like a compliment or a passing comment can sometimes cut really deep.
 These are all considered microagressions (look that up) and the best way to describe it is death by a thousand cuts.
 But, instead of death it’s dehumanization — and — instead of cuts it’s ignorant comments from friends, colleagues and family members.
 Generally speaking most people that say these things mean well!
 I would even argue that they are trying to pay us a compliment but today I’m letting you know it does not feel that way.
 As you’ve all been learning we have a lot we deal with already — let’s all agree to just spare Black women of this comments.
 Slide design + words by: me ☝🏽 Photo by @emmatrim

 Earlier this year, scrolling through Instagram and encountering a 10-part PowerPoint-style presentation with multiple citations would have been unexpected.
 But amid protests against racial injustice following the death of George Floyd, people have turned to social media to learn about topics and histories they did not even know they had missed.
-Infographic influencers, as you might call them, have become the leaders of this exercise in DIY education, repurposing tools from marketing or human resources jobs and drawing on their own personal experiences to explain anti-racist ideas to a growing audience more concerned with substantive ideas than carefully-chosen filters.
+Infographic influencers, as you might call them, have become the leaders of this exercise in DIY education, repurposing tools from marketing or human resources jobs and drawing on their own personal experiences to explain anti-racist ideas to a growing audience more concerned with substantive ideas than carefully chosen filters.

 Instagram infographics are not new.
-Major social justice organizations like Planned Parenthood and Black Lives Matter have posted them for years.
+Major social justice organizations including Planned Parenthood and Black Lives Matter have posted them for years.
 But what is new is how widely they are circulating and the way in which they’ve been able to do so.
-In 2018, the Instagram app finally allowed users to share others’ content, via “stories” — which are particularly conducive to helping these graphics spread.
+In 2018, the Instagram app finally allowed users to share others’ content, via “Stories” — which are particularly conducive to helping these graphics spread.

 While volunteering on the Bernie Sanders campaign, Jess, 27 — who asked to be identified only by her first name because she regularly receives graphic death threats — was struck by how cryptic political language can be to an outsider.
 She started @soyouwanttotalkabout in February to simplify political concepts into plain language.
-The account has since exploded, going from 500 to 1 million followers in just over three months, and she spends most of her weekend and two to three hours on weeknights making thoroughly-researched presentations about, say, apoliticism, medical racism or the psychology of Trump voters.
+The account has since exploded, going from 500 to 1 million followers in just over three months, and she spends most of her weekend and two to three hours on weeknights making thoroughly researched presentations about, say, apoliticism, medical racism or the psychology of Trump voters.

-Looking through the shocked comments on her explainers about gerrymandering and the Tulsa Race Riots reveals just how much has been left out of curriculums around the United States.
+Looking through the shocked comments on her explainers about gerrymandering and the Tulsa Race Massacre reveals just how much has been left out of curriculums around the United States.
 Jess recalls other users leaving comments like, “I went through four years of college about this and I could have just read this post and it would have been everything I’ve learned.”

 Many of these accounts seek to make academic or activist terminology more accessible.
 Isaias Hernandez, 24, who runs @queerbrownvegan and is based in Los Angeles, posts about the intersection between race and the environment, explaining terms such as topophilia, eutierria and tierratrauma.